Missouri v. McNeely: Background

-At approximately 2:08 a.m. on 3 October 2010, Tyler McNeely was stopped after a highway patrol officer observed him exceed the posted speed limit, and cross over the centerline.
+At approximately 2:08 a.m. on October 3, 2010, Tyler McNeely was stopped after a highway patrol officer observed him exceed the posted speed limit, and cross over the centerline.
 The officer reportedly noticed signs of intoxication from McNeely, including bloodshot eyes, slurred speech, and the smell of alcohol on his breath.
 McNeely failed field-sobriety tests administered by the officer.
 After refusing to blow into a handheld breathalyzer, and stating that he would refuse a breathalyzer at the police station, the officer drove McNeely directly to a medical center instead of the station.
 The officer did not seek a warrant to conduct the blood test, but asked McNeely for his consent.
 McNeely was warned by the officer that by refusing a chemical test, his license would be revoked for one year.
 McNeely continued to refuse, and at 2:35 a.m., the officer proceeded to instruct the lab technician to draw a specimen of blood from McNeely.
 The results of the blood test showed a BAC of 0.154 percent, which was above the state's legal limit of 0.08 percent.
 McNeely was charged with driving while intoxicated, and later moved to suppress the results of his blood test, as he argued that it was done unconstitutionally as an unreasonable search and seizure.

 Procedural history

-A trial judge ruled in McNeely's favor to suppress the results of the blood test, stating that administering a blood test without a warrant was a violation of the suspect's Fourth Amendment protection against unreasonable searches and seizures.
+A trial judge sided with McNeely, ruling in his favor by suppressing the results of the blood test.
+The judge emphasized that conducting a blood test without a warrant constituted a breach of the suspect's Fourth Amendment protection against unreasonable searches and seizures.

-State prosecutors later argued that the administration of the test without a warrant was justified as blood alcohol would be metabolized with time, and a delay in obtaining a warrant would amount to destruction of evidence, citing the exigent circumstances exception in the 1966 United States Supreme Court decision Schmerber v.
+Later, state prosecutors argued that justifying the administration of the test without a warrant was valid because blood alcohol would metabolize with time, and a delay in obtaining a warrant would amount to destruction of evidence, citing the exigent circumstances exception in the 1966 United States Supreme Court decision Schmerber v.
 California.
 On appeal, the state appeals court stated an intention to reverse, but transferred the case directly to the Missouri Supreme Court.
 The Missouri Supreme Court affirmed the trial court's decision that the officer had violated McNeely's Fourth Amendment rights.
 The United States Supreme Court granted a petition for writ of certiorari on 25 September 2012.